PranavMantri/imc_2025/README.md

 ## Results!
 We placed in the Top 2% in the world and 49th in the U.S. out of a total of 12,000 teams!

+Our code for each round can be found under algo_trades

 ## Build Instructions

 Download the back tester and follow the instructions to install it as a python package: